juliakreutzer/neural-slack-bot/README.md

    Train a neural translation system to predict the reponse for each message.
 Parameters need to be tuned.
 The default parameters are only recommended if you have a lot of data.
 Otherwise, start with smaller `size` and `num_layers`.
 The `data_dir` should point to the directory where the slack corpus was stored.
 Create a directory for the checkpointing of the models and specify its location with `model_dir`.

-   The model is tensorflow's standard neural machine translation model, learn more about in the official tutorial.
+   The model is tensorflow's standard neural machine translation model, learn more about it in the official tutorial: https://www.tensorflow.org/versions/r0.10/tutorials/seq2seq/index.html.
 The optimizer is changed to Adam.

    Each `steps_per_checkpoint` steps, the model is saved and perplexity on the training set is reported.
 Since the model uses greedy decoding, perplexities around 3-5 are required to produce fluent output.
    Training on a GPU speeds up training, but the code runs also on CPU.